 TravelLite™ keeps employees at home for the bulk majority of the year, thus offsetting the health toll of business travel, and PartTime helps employees manage chronic conditions while still keeping them on track.

 How does your company stack up?
 Do your employees have access to the flexibility they need to prioritize their health and wellness?
-Find out with FlexMatch, our flexibility insights platform that gives you the flex data you need to assess your company’s healthcare risks so you can build and power a healthier, more productive workforce.
+Our people analytics platform gives you the flex data you need to assess your company’s healthcare risks so you can build and power a healthier, more productive workforce.